drlukeparry/pyslm/README.rst

 ******************

-PySLM is building up a core feature set aiming to provide the basic blocks for primarily generating the scan paths and additional design features used for AM systems typically (SLM/SLS/SLA) systems which consolidate material using a single/multi point exposure by generating a series of scan vectors in a region.
+PySLM is building up a core feature set aiming to provide the basic blocks for primarily generating the scan paths and additional design features used for AM and 3D printing systems typically (SLM/SLS/SLA) systems which consolidate material using a single/multi point exposure by generating a series of scan vectors in a region.

 **Support Structure Generation**